borntofrappe/fullstack-d3/README.md

   binGroups.attr("tabindex", "0");
   ```

-- the `role` attribute identifies the specific purpose of the select-able elements
+- the `role` attribute to identifies the purpose of the select-able elements

   ```js
   wrapper.attr("role", "figure");